miguelcoria94/SQL_and_PostgreSQL_BC/Section1.md

 SELECT UPPER(CONCAT(name, ', ', country)) AS location FROM cities;

-SELECT name, area FROM cities WHERE area > 4000;
+(SELECT name, area FROM cities WHERE area > 4000;)

+Not read from left to right